apache/mesos/docs/persistent-volume.md

   time.
 For example, suppose a volume is created on an agent and then the agent's host machine is rebooted.
-When the agent registers with Mesos after the reboot, it will be assigned a new AgentID---but it will retain the same volume it had previouly.
+When the agent registers with Mesos after the reboot, it will be assigned a new AgentID---but it will retain the same volume it had previously.
 Hence, frameworks should not assume that using the pair <AgentID, VolumeID> is a stable way to identify a volume in a cluster.

 * Attempts to dynamically reserve resources or create persistent volumes might